Learning Effectiveness Plan for Assessment

 Institutional-level learning outcomes

-- Communicate ideas effectively in verbal formats using appropriate organization, delivery and supporting information
+- Communicate effectively in verbal formats

-- Communicate ideas effectively in written formats using appropriate organization, delivery and supporting information
+- Communicate effectively in written formats

 Learning Effectiveness Assessment Plan (LEAP) Committee Chair